 HELLP involves three types of problems:

-- Hemolysis is the destruction of red blood cells.
-This can lead to anemia.
+- Hemolysis, the destruction of red blood cells, can lead to anemia

-- High levels of liver enzymes.
-Liver enzymes are chemicals in the blood that show how well the liver is working.
-High levels of enzymes mean the liver has been damaged.
+- High levels of liver enzymes, the chemicals in the blood that show how well the liver is working, which can indicate liver damage

 - Two or more previous deliveries